 - Continue dry eye/blepharitis management as needed.

 - Postoperative day 1: General examination with attention to flap striae.
-If significant striae are present, reposition flap in operating room.
+If significant striae are present, reposition the flap in the operating room.

 - Postoperative week 1: General examination with attention to flap, assess for any infection of diffuse lamellar keratitis